-The MAT coordinator in conjunction with the Head of Year, is responsible for using data to identify pupils in KS4 who have the potential to achieve A\ and A grades across a range of subjects.
+A member of the extended Leadership Team, is responsible for using data to identify pupils in KS4 who have the potential to achieve A and A grades across a range of subjects.

-Upon identifying these pupils, the MAT coordinator leader will meet with each of these pupils in order to discuss their current and expected progress.
-They will design a profile of their own goals, likes and dislikes and strategies to help them to develop.
-When this is completed, the MAT coordinator will promote these pupils to all staff and place their profiles in the MAT folder on the St Illtyds OneDrive so that everyone is aware and working towards a common goal in raising their attainment further and in ensuring that they are secure in achieving the A\/A grade in as many subject areas as possible.
+Upon identifying these pupils, they will meet with these pupils to design a profile of their own goals, likes and dislikes and strategies to help them to develop.
+When this is completed, these profiles will be promoted and placed into the MAT folder on the St Illtyds OneDrive so that everyone is aware and working towards a common goal in raising their attainment further and in ensuring that they are secure in achieving the A/A grade in as many subject areas as possible.

-In addition, subject leaders discuss the support and progress of these targeted pupils through their line management and through meetings with the school's raising standards leader.
+In addition, Heads of department discuss the support and progress of these targeted pupils through their line management and through meetings with the school's raising standards leader.